 This course will discuss lesson plans and syllabus layouts for flight instruction in accordance with the Federal Aviation Administration (FAA).
-The learning process, teaching

-132 techniques and organizational skills will also prepare students to pass the FAA written exam.
+The learning process, teaching techniques and organizational skills will also prepare students to pass the FAA written exam.
 A grade of "C" or better is required to complete this course, unless it is taken as an elective.
 The relevant FAA-Certified Flight Instructor written exam must be successfully passed to complete this course.
 Additional training for the FAA written exam is given as part of a laboratory experience.
-Prerequisite: A grade of C or better in FLT330.
+Prerequisites: FLT330, FAA commercial written exam; lab fee required.

-FLT472 - CERTIFICATED FLIGHT INSTRUCTOR FLIGHT REVIEW - 1 credit
+FLT472 - CERTIFIED FLIGHT INSTRUCTOR FLIGHT REVIEW - 1 credit

 The Certified Flight Instructor Flight Review lab will focus on those flight and classroom operations required of a CFI.
-The student will have gained the practical understanding of the responsibility, skills and proficiency required to successfully flight instruct in airplanes (single-engine and instrument).
+The student will have gained the practical understanding of the responsibility, skills and proficiency required to successfully flight instruct in airplanes (singleengine, multi-engine and/or instrument, as appropriate).
 The student will be able to provide ground instruction appropriate to the flight training being given.
 The need for continuing education for the CFI will be emphasized.
-All students' teaching and flight activity will be evaluated using the FAA Airman Certification Standards (ACS) Prerequisites for this course are the FAA Certificated Flight Instructor Certificates (CFI, CFII).
-As a requirement for completion of this course, students must present their certificates which will be scanned and saved as part of their Vaughn academic record.
-In addition, students will complete a simulator flight review.
-A simulator lab fee is required.
-Prerequisites: FLT470, FLT471, Class II FAA Medical, FAA Commercial Pilot Certificate.
+All students' teaching and flight activity will be evaluated following the current published practical test standards for the applicable FAA Airplane/Instrument CFI test guide, FITS (FAA-Industry Training Standards) and Vaughn College standards.
+Prerequisites: FLT470, FLT471, Class